Skip to main content Skip to main navigation

 Skip to access and inclusion page Skip to search input

-End of Financial Year and your investment loan
+End of Financial Year and your margin loan

-Existing customers who don’t have an existing fixed interest rate loan and wish to establish one, the deadline to fix your interest rate is 30 June 2025.
+If you don’t currently have a fixed‑rate margin loan and wish to establish one, the deadline to fix your interest rate is 30 June 2026.

-In addition to submitting your fixed interest rate loan request, your fixed interest payment (if prepaying) will need to be received by the start of your new fixed interest rate loan.
+In addition to submitting your fixed interest rate loan request, your fixed interest payment (if prepaying) must be received by the start date of your new fixed‑rate loan.

 If you don’t have a Westpac Online Investment Loan and would like to learn more, please visit the Westpac Online Investment Loan website for further information.